rvben/pyver/README.md

 ## Acceptance Criteria for Go-native Implementation

 The current test suite (all `*_test.go` files) is the acceptance criteria for a Go-native implementation.
 Any new implementation must pass all tests to be considered fully PEP 440 compatible.

+## Implementation Modes

+By default, `pyver` uses a **Go-native implementation** of PEP 440 parsing and comparison, which is fast, dependency-free, and fully standards-compliant.
+This is recommended for all users.

+For advanced users, maintainers, and debugging, `pyver` also includes a **Python backend** (wrapping Python's `packaging.version.Version`) as a reference implementation.
+This can be toggled via the `UseGoNative` variable in code, or via an environment variable if supported.

+- **Go-native mode:** Default, fast, and recommended for all production use.
+- **Python backend mode:** For regression testing, debugging, and verifying compliance with the Python standard.
+Useful for comparing results or investigating subtle edge cases.

+CI may run both implementations to ensure ongoing parity and standards compliance.